jlam2/Discord_Notification_Bot-Reddit_Posts/README.md

 # Discord-Reddit-Notification-Bot

-Discord bot that sends reddit post links to your Discord server when a new post matches your keywords critiera.
+Discord bot that sends Reddit posts to your Discord server when a new post matches your keywords criteria.

 ## Usage
 ```